yucissy/virtues/README.rst

 Logging
 -----

-At the end of each day, log your performance with the following command:
+At the end of each day, log your performance with the following command.
+The verbose [-v] option shows each virtue's long description.

-    $ virtues log

-Use the verbose option to see descriptions of virtues:

-    $ virtues log -v
+    $ virtues log [-v]